AndrosDe/Jousting/README.md

 - Friends and family members were asked to review the site:
   - The animation was well received.
   - The instructions are clear and easy to find.
-  - The game displayes the correct messagae.
+  - The game displays the correct message.
   - The score is added correctly.

 ### Further Testing